Bekhruzakhmadjanov/zira-restaurant/README.md

 # zira-restaurant
-Landing page of restaurent to just give overall infromation about the place
+Landing page of restaurant to just give overall infromation about the place